andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/code_guidelines_bash.rst

     The listed formatters and linters offer plugins for many popular text editors and integrated development environments (IDEs).
-When using these plugins, your code is formatted and lintted on the fly, so you don't have to run the commands yourself.
+When using these plugins, your code is formatted and linted on the fly, so you don't have to run the commands yourself.

 .. note::